 Tracks are the most important things to consider when betting on auto racing.
 Certain drivers fare better on tracks than others, based on their racing styles and experience.
 Many other factors come into play, such as if the track is close to home, whether the driver races better on concrete or asphalt, but usually, the driver has success because of the course type.

+Location is the most important thing to consider for betting on auto racing, as certain drivers just finish better at specific tracks.
 Perhaps that’s their hometown racecourse, maybe it’s the weather or how the concrete/asphalt reacts with the tires.
 Usually, it’s the course type.

 NASCAR drivers have preferences in the types of courses they prefer to race on, just as baseball players may perform better in a certain ballpark.
+Some drivers are great on whatever track they race on.
+Dale Earnhardt, Sr., Jeff Gordon, Jimmie Johnson are a few of the sport’s legends that excelled on all courses.
 Tracks vary in shape, length, and type, including:

 These are usually a mile or less and require power, skill, and a more aggressive driving style to perform well.

-Your odds aren’t 42-1 in every NASCAR race, because certain drivers are just better and the top-notch teams have way more resources than some of the lesser outfits.
+Your odds aren’t 42-1 in every NASCAR race, because certain drivers are just better, and the top-notch teams have way more resources than some of the lesser outfits.
 With wrecks, equipment failure and other variables, there’s still plenty of chances for a huge underdog to win any given race.

 There’s definitely something to say about experience on the NASCAR circuit, as some drivers have 30, 40 or more starts on a specific track over their careers.